Escape Fishing Charters

 4 people fishing in Metairie

-Full box of speckled trout in Louisiana
+Full box of speckled trout in Hopedale, LA

 Four people fishing in LA